 Housing should meet the needs of all individuals, regardless of age and ability level.
-The number of older adults in the U.S. is expected to grow tremendously between 2010 and 2050.
-Estimates are the population of older adults will increase from 40 million (or 13 percent of the population) to 89 million (or 20 percent of the estimated population).
+Accessible housing, which accommodates people of all ages and ability levels, is crucial to the majority of Americans who say they would like to remain in their homes as they age.
+Yet many homes are not accessible.
+Most existing housing stock and new construction are multi-level with stairs.
+This can pose a challenge for those who develop problems with mobility, especially as they age.
+Estimates are the population of older adults will increase from 40 million to 89 million between 2010 and 2050.
+That means they will go from making up 13 percent of the population to 20 percent of the estimated population.
 As a result, demand for more housing that is suitable for older adults is expected to increase.
-Indeed, the Journal of the American Planning Association has projected that by 2050, 21 percent of households will have at least one resident with a physical limitation.
+The Journal of the American Planning Association has projected that by 2050, 21 percent of households will have at least one resident with a physical limitation.

 Policymakers and the private sector can take steps to change this by promoting construction and renovation using universal design.
 This is the principle that housing should be accessible to as many people as possible.
 For example, anyone can use a zero-step entrance, including someone in a wheelchair.
 Universal design results in homes that work for everyone.
 It allows people to continue to live in their homes as their needs change.